bcgov/platform-services-registry/docs/business-logic/registry-roles-guide.md

 ## Avoid unnecessary `admin` access

-`admin` provides broad platform-wide permissions and should only be assigned to core administrators.
+`admin` provides broad platform-wide permissions and should only be assigned to core administrators.test